tohenk/php-ntjs-laravel/README.md

-# php-ntjs-laravel
+# PHP-NTJS Laravel Integration

-PHP Javascript Repository Laravel integration
+A WIP to integrate [PHP-NTJS](https://github.com/tohenk/php-ntjs) into Laravel.